GideonBabu/Data-Structures-and-Algorithms-in-JavaScript/README.md

 - 1342.
 Number of Steps to Reduce a Number to Zero
 - 1313.
 Decompress Run-Length Encoded List
 - 1221.
 Split a String in Balanced Strings
+- 1365.
+How Many Numbers Are Smaller Than the Current Number